 The Sydney metropolitan region is currently home to more than four million residents and is the economic capital of Australia (DP&E 2014).
-A significant proportion of the population resides in Western Sydney - including the local government areas of Auburn, Bankstown, Blacktown, Blue Mountains, Camden, Campbelltown, Fairfield, Hawkesbury, Holroyd, Liverpool, Parramatta, Penrith, The Hills and Wollondilly.
+A significant proportion of the population resides in Western Sydney - including the local government areas of Blacktown, Blue Mountains, Canterbury-Bankstown, Camden, Campbelltown, Cumberland, Fairfield, Hawkesbury, Liverpool, City of Parramatta, Penrith, The Hills and Wollondilly.
 At present, Western Sydney represents around 47 per cent of Sydney's residents, 36 per cent of Sydney's jobs and one third of Sydney's gross regional product (DP&E 2014).

 Western Sydney is regarded as one of Australia's most significant economic growth corridors.
-It is expected that over the next 20 years Western Sydney's population will grow faster than that in the rest of Sydney.
-Almost one million more people are expected to live west of Homebush by 2031 (DP&E 2014) and, over the next 25 years, Western Sydney is expected to account for 60 per cent of Sydney's population growth and 25 per cent of the nation's population growth (Deloitte 2015).
+It is expected that over the next 20 years Western Sydney's population will grow faster than the rest of Sydney.
+An extra one million people are expected to live in Western Sydney by 2030 (SGS 2015).
+Over the next 25 years, Western Sydney is expected to account for 60 per cent of Sydney's population growth and 25 per cent of the nation's population growth (Deloitte 2015).

 The anticipated growth in Western Sydney over the coming decades will represent a profound regional transformation.
-The Australian and NSW governments are shaping this transformation through a number of key strategies, including the South West Priority Growth Centre, the positioning of Parramatta as a second Central Business District for Sydney, the Western Sydney Infrastructure Plan, the Western Sydney Employment Area, the South West Rail Link extension, and the Outer Sydney Orbital corridor preservation study.
+The Australian and NSW governments are shaping this transformation through a number of key projects, including the South West Priority Growth Centre, the positioning of Parramatta as a second Central Business District for Sydney, the Western Sydney Infrastructure Plan, the Western Sydney Employment Area, the South West Rail Link extension, and the Outer Sydney Orbital corridor preservation study.
+In addition, the Australian and NSW governments are undertaking a Joint Scoping Study into the rail needs of Western Sydney and the proposed airport.

 These strategies have emerged partly in response to several issues confronting Western Sydney.
-Some of the most pertinent concerns are a lack of infrastructure and employment opportunities in the region.
+Amongst the most pertinent concerns are a lack of infrastructure and employment opportunities in the region.
 Many Western Sydney residents must travel outside the region for work, particularly for well-paid knowledge-based jobs.
 Around 28 per cent of the resident workforce, or close to 226,000 people, travel to other parts of the metropolitan area for work every day (DP&E 2014).
 These issues are adding to congestion and greatly increasing the time Western Sydney residents spend commuting to and from work.

-The Australian and NSW governments have established a Western Sydney Infrastructure Plan involving major road and transport linkage upgrades intended to capitalise on the expected economic gains of developing an airport at Badgerys Creek and address the lack of ground transport infrastructure.
-The NSW Government has also established the Western Sydney Employment Area, which largely borders the airport site, to provide businesses in the region with land for industry and employment, catering for transport and logistics, warehousing and office space.
+The Australian and NSW governments have established a Western Sydney Infrastructure Plan involving major road and transport linkage upgrades intended to connect the airport site with Sydney's road network, capitalise on the expected economic gains of developing an airport at Badgerys Creek and address the lack of ground transport infrastructure in Western Sydney.
+The NSW Government has also established the Western Sydney Priority Growth Area, which largely borders the airport site, to provide businesses in the region with land for industry and employment, catering for transport and logistics, warehousing and office space.

 Development of the proposed airport would coincide with an expected period of significant economic expansion and growing demand for employment opportunities and access to infrastructure in Western Sydney.
+Airports transform the local economy, bringing a range of jobs in specialist, knowledge-based industries.
 The proposed airport is expected to be a catalyst for investment and job growth in the region, providing long term employment opportunities, accelerating infrastructure and housing development and strengthening Western Sydney's emergence as a discrete socio-economic region over the coming decades.